weeniemount/googleballs-app/README.md

 - SDL2 (it's sdl2 google balls!) - Windows, Linux
 - GTK3 (made in gtk3! personally my favourite) - Windows, Linux
 - iOS (its only for iOS, lol. does use a webview) - iOS
-- Android (its only for Android based devices. does use a webiew) - Android
+- Android (its only for Android based devices. does use a webview) - Android
 - PS Vita (yes, you can run google balls on the ps vita) - PS Vita

 # How 2 download: